 Drain the beans and throw this water away.
-Put the soaked beans in a food processor (if you don’t have one you can use a hand mixer or even you blender) with the water, garlic, onion and all the seasons and beat until you get a thick paste (like the one on the picture above).
-In case you feel it’s still way to floury you can add more water, but be careful.
+Put the soaked beans in a food processor (if you don’t have one you can use a hand mixer or a blender) with the water, garlic, onion and all the seasonings and beat until you get a thick paste (like the one in the picture above).
+In case you feel it’s still way too floury you can add more water, but be careful.
 You don’t want it to be a cream.
 (If that happens, add olive oil and you have yourself some different raw hummus).
-We’re looking for a thick dough, almost like a quiche one.
+We’re looking for a thick dough, almost like a quiche crust one.

-Place a piece of baking sheet on a false bottom baking tray e spread the dough on it making sure you make place for the filling.
-If you don’t have a false bottom baking tray you can use a regular one.
-And if you don’t have baking sheet, just spread some olive oil on it (or your fat of preference) in any tray that’s oven safe.
-It may be harder to unmount, but it’ll be just as good, so, who cares?
+Place a piece of parchment in a false bottom baking pan you can and spread the dough on the bottom and up the side making sure there ir room for the filling.
+See picture below for illustration.
+If you don’t have a false bottom baking pan, you can use a cake pan.
+And if you don’t have a cake pan just spread some olive oil on it (or your fat of preference) on an oven-safe tray.
+It may be harder to unmount, but it’ll be just as good… who cares?

 Other suggestion is that you can bake it on cupcake forms and make mini pies.

 It’ll be ready in about 20 minutes (you want it to be golden brown).
 Take the crust out of the oven and it’s ready to be filled as you wish.
 You can make a cheese mixture.
 Use veggies leftovers.
 Palm heart, tomato, eggplant, spinach, ham and cheese… Be creative!